modehnal/modehnal.github.io/README.md

   - Tagging for some other automation logic - like `gate`
   - What extra packages to install for specific test

-  Most of the content is this file is not relevant to this article.
+  Most of the content in this file is not relevant to this article.

 - #### The runtest.sh